-SUMMARY: Requires the Ocean Protection Council (OPC), on or before May 1, 2025, in coordination with various specified entities, to implement a statewide voluntary vessel speed reduction (VSR) and sustainable shipping program.
+SUMMARY: Requires the Ocean Protection Council (OPC), on or before January 1, 2027, in coordination with various specified entities, to implement a statewide voluntary vessel speed reduction (VSR) and sustainable shipping program.
 Specifically, this bill:

-- 1) Requires OPC, on or before May 1, 2025, to implement a statewide voluntary VSR and sustainable shipping program (program) for the California coast in order to reduce air pollution, the risk of fatal vessel strikes on whales, and harmful underwater acoustic impacts. - 2) Requires OPC to coordinate with air pollution control districts and air quality management districts along the coast and consult with the federal Office of National Marine Sanctuaries, the federal Environmental Protection Agency, the United States Navy, and the State Air Resources Board (CARB). - 3) Requires the program to expand the Protecting Blue Whales and Blue Skies Program (existing program) and build upon other existing VSR programs. - 4) Allows the program to include the following components: - a) A marketing program to promote voluntary VSR and sustainable shipping, and an acknowledgment of the program's participants; - b) Data collection on ship speeds along the California coast in order to analyze the program for future refinement, expansion, or both; - c) Data collection on underwater acoustic impacts or fatal vessel strikes on whales, to the extent data is available: - d) Data collection and consideration of the regional air quality impacts on the coast and the local air quality and other environmental impacts to disadvantaged communities from oceangoing vessel traffic; - e) Financial incentives to program participants based on a percentage of distance traveled by a participating vessel at 10 knots or less, to the extent that local, state, or federal funding is made available pursuant to an appropriation by the Legislature; and - f) Development of VSR zones along the coast that take into account protected marine mammal migration and breeding seasons, federal marine sanctuaries and state marine protected areas, shipping lanes, and any other relevant variables. - 5) Authorizes OPC to impose additional qualifying criteria on program participants in order to receive financial incentives under the program, including, but not limited to, individual transit speeds, such as maximum speed in transit or maximum transit average speed.
+- 1) Requires OPC, on or before January 1, 2027, to implement a statewide voluntary VSR and sustainable shipping program (Program) for the California coast in order to reduce air pollution, the risk of fatal vessel strikes on whales, and harmful underwater acoustic impacts. - 2) Requires OPC to coordinate with air pollution control districts and air quality management districts along the coast and consult with the federal Office of National Marine Sanctuaries, the federal Environmental Protection Agency, the United States Navy, the United States Coast Guard, and the State Air Resources Board (CARB). - 3) Requires the program to expand the Protecting Blue Whales and Blue Skies Program (Existing Program). - 4) Allows the Program to include the following components: - A marketing program to engage cargo owners and other commercial interests to promote voluntary VSR and sustainable shipping, and an acknowledgment of the Program's participants; - b) Data collection on ship speeds along the California coast in order to analyze the Program for future refinement, expansion, or both; - c) Data collection on underwater acoustic impacts or fatal vessel strikes on whales, to the extent data is available; - d) Data collection and consideration of the regional air quality impacts on the coast and the local air quality and other environmental impacts to disadvantaged communities from oceangoing vessel traffic; - e) Incentives to Program participants based on a percentage of distance traveled by a participating vessel at reduced speeds, including 10 knots or less, to the extent that local or federal funding is available; - f) Development of VSR zones along the coast that take into account navigational safety, protected marine mammal migration and breeding seasons, federal marine sanctuaries and state marine protected areas, shipping lanes, and any other relevant variable; - g) Seasonality of the Program; and